About Ilona Zaleska

 Ilona can help you experience how little moments of safety, care and heartfelt connection in the present time can build warm and nourishing memories side by side with the memories of abandonment and abuse.

-Ilona understands that no single approach is the right one for every individual and therefore applies a range of modalities that are dependent upon her client needs.
+Ilona understands that no single approach is the right one for every individual and therefore applies a range of modalities that are dependent upon her client’s needs.
 Her areas of focus include: Eye Movement Desensitization and Reprocessing (EMDR) Therapy, Ego State Therapy, Sensorimotor Psychotherapy and Somatic Experiencing.
+She also incorporates attachment theory into her practice.

-Ilona is a registered psychologist in Australia.
+Ilona is a registered psychologist and an EMDR Accredited Practitioner.
 Aside from her Master Degree in Psychology in Poland, Ilona also received training in EMDR by the EMDR International Association (EMDRIA) and she is a member of EMDRIA, the International Association for EMDR, and EMDRAA (The EMDR Association of Australia).
 She is also a Full Member of the Australian Psychological Society (MAPS).

 Ilona provides individual psychotherapy for adults within her home office in St Ives and works with a variety of complaints, because she understands that the root cause of one’s everyday struggles more often than not lies within one’s history.

-Ilona assists clients to work through a number of troubling issues including:
+Ilona assists clients in a number of troubling issues including:

-After completing her degree in 2014, Ilona worked with individuals, groups, families and children in the area of trauma in a variety of counselling settings including outpatient clinics, psychiatric hospitals and special education schools.
+After completing her degree, Ilona worked with individuals, groups, families and children in the area of trauma in a variety of counselling settings including outpatient clinics, psychiatric hospitals and special education schools.
 She has been practicing as a trauma specialist for many years now and is regularly shocked by unhelpful therapy methods that many of her clients have previously endured.

 Ilona is no a stranger to trauma herself.
 It has also taken its toll on her life.
 At the age of 8, she was hit by truck, resulting in prolonged hospitalization due to injuries and severe concussion.
 As a result, she suffered terrible migraine headaches for years following the accident, as well as fear and anxiety towards large vehicles and crossing the road.
 Today, it’s clear to Ilona that those nonspecific pains were actually symptomatic of her unprocessed horror surrounding that event.